lhsazevedo/asmlingo/README.md

 ## Overview

-> [!NOTE]
-> This project is a learning exercise developed over the course of one week to explore and gain hands-on experience with TypeScript, Next.js 14, and Prisma ORM.
-While functional, it is not intended for production use.
-The primary goals were rapid learning, technology exploration, and demonstration of newly acquired skills.
+> [!NOTE] This project is a learning exercise developed over the course of one week to explore and
+> gain hands-on experience with TypeScript, Next.js 14, and Prisma ORM.
+It is not intended for
+> production use.
+The primary goals were rapid learning, technology exploration, and demonstration
+> of newly acquired skills.

 Asmlingo is a educational app inspired by Duolingo's microlearning concept, designed to teach assembly language using a gamified approach.
 This project was developed as a week-long deep dive into a new tech stack for me: TypeScript, Next.js 14 and Prisma ORM.

 ## Features